 {% endif %}

-In-depth discussion: Case sensitivity
+In-depth discussion: case sensitivity

-When we usecontainThe core issue when the filter performs keyword matching is how it handles case sensitivity.
-According to the conventional behavior and documentation of the Anqi CMS template filter,containFilter is enabled by defaultCase sensitive:.
+When we usecontainWhen a filter performs keyword matching, a core issue is how it handles case.
+According to the regular behavior and documentation of the Anqi CMS template filter,containThe filter is by defaultCase sensitive.

-This means, 'CMS' and 'cms' incontainThe filter seems to be two completely different strings.
+This means, 'CMS' and 'cms' are incontainThe filter seems to be two completely different strings.
 If your original text is 'AnQiCMS' and you try to match it withcontain:"cms"the result will beFalse.

 For example: